-Following Microsoft’s acquisition of Rare in 2001, Donkey Kong’s profile dropped off, only regaining prominence in 2010 when Nintendo published the aptly-named Donkey Kong Country Returns for the Wii, which was developed by one of Nintendo’s most acclaimed internal teams, Retro Studios.
+Following Microsoft’s acquisition of Rare in 2002, Donkey Kong’s profile dropped off, only regaining prominence in 2010 when Nintendo published the aptly-named Donkey Kong Country Returns for the Wii.
+It was developed by one of Nintendo’s most acclaimed internal teams, Retro Studios, and inspired a humble handful of imitators.
 In 2014, Nintendo and Retro released Donkey Kong Country: Tropical Freeze for the Wii U, a direct follow-up to Returns, that failed to recapture its predecessor’s success.

 Nintendo’s Switch, however, has been giving select Wii U titles a second chance at life, and Tropical Freeze is one of the latest titles to receive that honor.
 So, was the chilly reception to Tropical Freeze four years ago justified?

 The Donkey Kong series isn’t cherished at large for its narratives, and Tropical Freeze’s is similarly light.
 The Snowmads, a malicious group of Vikings, used their magic to whisk Donkey Kong and his closest friends off of his namesake island (on his birthday, no less), freezing it over and claiming it for themselves.
 Our lead isn’t about to allow his property to be taken, however, and it’s up to him and the Kong clan to reclaim their home.